denizetkar/transformer_models/official/transformer_decoder/README.md

 # Transformer Decoder Language Model
 This is a derivation on the original transformer translation model to make it work as a language model.
 Readme of the original model is below.
+Download the data as specified below and take a look at [run.txt](run.txt) for running both training and prediction on this langauge model, which is much similar to how the derived translation model is run.

 ## Transformer Translation Model